 Then slide the loop off the left-hand needle and you've completed one purl stitch.

 Once you've completed your first stitch, continue in that manner to finish the row.
 If your next row is to be knit instead of purled, remember to take the yarn back to the back of the work before beginning.

 Now that you know both how to knit and purl you can start making some really wonderful simple projects.
 The great thing about knitting is you can go very far only knowing the knit stitch and the purl stitch.
 There are all sorts of really intricate patterns that can be made by correctly combining these two basic stitches.

-And of course the most common knitting fabric out there is Stockinette Stitch, which is made just by knitting one row and purling on
+Of course, the most common knitting fabric out there is Stockinette Stitch, which is made just by knitting one row and purling on.